nylander/Easy_webshare_on_UPPMAX/README.md

 #### Description

-    Webshare files in /proj/<projid>/webshare/<folder>/.
+    Webshared files in /proj/<projid>/webshare/<folder>/.
     The URL (password protected) will be https://export.uppmax.uu.se/<projid>/<folder>/
     Usage:
         First, create <folder> with content to be shared.
         Then, cd to <folder> and run:

             webshare.sh

         The user and password will be written to stdout.
 Write them down.
-    Optionally, both <folder> and <user> can be given as arguments:
+        Optionally, both <folder> (full path!) and <user> can be given as arguments:

             webshare.sh -f <folder> -u <user>

         The <folder> will be created if not already present.
+        Also note that the folder must reside inside a projects 'webshare' folder.

 ## Source